onsilverstar/kwitter/README.md

 ## Getting Started...

-We will specify the API you will be using to build your project, but the design, layout, and component architecture will be up to you

 1. Familiarize yourself with [the API](https://kwitter-api.herokuapp.com/docs/)
 2. Mock out possible pages
 3. Break pages out into possible component names